LED Monkey’s Guide to Outdoor LED Lighting

 Deter burglars, reduce your energy-consumption and lower your home insurance premiums all in one fell swoop, with outdoor LED floodlights!

 LED Strip Lights

 LED strip lights represent the ultimate in versatility and there are many different types to choose from.
-Great for use all around the interior of your home, they can also be installed very quickly and easily outdoors, provided you choose those with a sufficiently high ingress protection rating.
+Great for use all around the interior of your home, they can also be installed very quickly and easily outdoors.
+This is provided you choose those with a sufficiently high ingress protection rating.

-If you’re thinking of using some inside your conservatory, for example, you’ll probably only need to go for an IP20-rated LED strip as it has no protection against water.
+If you’re thinking of using some inside your conservatory, for example, you’ll probably only need to go for an IP20-rated LED strip.
+This is because it has no protection against water.
 The IP65-rated LED strips, on the other hand, can both be used outdoors in all weathers.

-Why not enliven your gazebo, summer house or even your garden shed with some RGB or RGBW LED strip lights, for example?
+Why not enliven your gazebo, summer house or garden shed with some RGB or RGBW LED strip lights?
 When set up correctly, they can be controlled using an appropriate remote, which will allow you to achieve wonderful, colour-changing lighting displays!

 The advantages of using LED strip lights are manifold.
 One is that they’re incredibly easy to install thanks to their self-adhesive backing tape.
-For a more permanent installation, however, you could use some simple aluminium profiles and light diffusers, which will give your work a really professional finish.
+However, for a more permanent installation, you could use some simple aluminium profiles and light diffusers.
+This will give your work a really professional finish.

 Another great feature of LED strips is that they can be cut very easily using just a pair of household scissors.
 This means that there’s no installation too large or too small for you to contemplate!

 Bollard lights really are all the rage right now, and can add a certain je ne sais quoi to the outside of your property.
 Some are fashioned to look like tall, retro lamp posts while others are ultra-modern.
 Whichever you decide on for your outdoor space, ensure that you have the correct LED bulb to fit it and that you choose the colour temperature to suit your requirements.